Getting Booed

 The game is simple.
 You fill the treat bags with inexpensive Halloween delights, then include the Boo Poem, like this one I recreated (below), and you secretly leave it on your neighbor’s doorstep.

-Then you send out your fellow conspirators to do the deed.
+Send out your fellow conspirators to do the deed…

 BOOing someone else is always kept a secret.